valiton/harbourmaster-commerce-drupal8-module/README.md

 ### Usage

-In order to make an entity of that type premium, check the 'Premium content' checkbox on the entity edit page and set the price category.
+  * In order to make an entity of that type premium, check the 'Premium content' checkbox on the entity add or edit page and set the price category.
 The price categories are populated from Bestseller.
-The entity must have a price category other than '- None -', otherwise it is not premium.
+  * The entity must have a price category other than '- None -', otherwise it is not premium.

-The price category cannot be changed if there is no connection to Bestseller.
+  * The price category cannot be changed if there is no connection to Bestseller.
 In that case it is only possible to keep the current category, or unset it.

 Premium download
 -----------
 ### Configuration

   * To display products on an entity, add the 'Bestseller product' field to it.
+  * Set the field to hold multiple values so multiple products can be added.

 ### Usage

-For products to display on an entity view page, populate the 'Bestseller product' field with products on the entity edit page.
+  * For products to display on an entity view page, add or edit an entity with the 'Bestseller product' field and populate the field with products.